evolutics/kerek/README.md

 Usage: kerek [OPTIONS] <COMMAND>

 Commands:
-  deploy               Create or update services provision            Provisions host with container engine, making
+  deploy           Create or update services provision        Provisions host with container engine, making system-wide
-                           system-wide changes
+                       changes
-  run-with-ssh-config  Runs command with wrapped `ssh` in `$PATH` that uses
-                           given SSH config
-  transfer-images      Copies images from default to specified Docker host tunnel-ssh           Forwards localhost TCP port to remote Docker host
+  transfer-images  Copies images from default to specified Docker host tunnel-ssh       Forwards localhost TCP port to remote Docker host over
-                           over SSH
+                       SSH
-  help                 Print this message or the help of the given
+  help             Print this message or the help of the given subcommand(s)
-                           subcommand(s)

 Options:
       --dry-run                Do not apply changes, only show what would be